Saltwater Fish Species - South Atlantic, Gulf of Mexico & the Caribbean

 The Rock Hind is commonly caught at around 9 pounds on coral reefs and hard bottoms from the Gulf to the Bahamas.
 The Rock Hind feeds mainly on crabs and small fishes.

 The Speckled Hind inhabits warm, moderately deep waters commonly between 180 and 350 feet.
 Speckled Hind usually engulf their prey whole, literally inhaling their food.

 Beginning January 31, 2011 it is prohibition to harvest or retain the Speckled Hind and Warsaw Grouper in federal waters in the South Atlantic.

 The Marbled Grouper is classified as vulnerable by the American Fisheries Society and is rarely caught but can be found in most tropical waters.
 It is the different looking of the groupers with a heavy body and it's ability to change color.
 This rare fish is commonly caught at 15 pounds as an incidental catch while bottom fishing deeper reefs.

 The Nassau Grouper can be found in waters around 60 feet near coral reefs and structure, but has been found inshore and offshore in 300 feet.
-It has been over fished in recent years and is being considered for inclusion to the endangered species list.
-The Nassau Grouper is a little over 3 feet in length and can weight 55 pounds.
-It is a solitary fish, feeding in the daytime, mainly on other fish and small crustaceans like crabs and small lobsters.
+The species has been over fished and in 2016 was classified as "threatened".
+The Nassau Grouper is a slow-growing species reaching a little over 3 feet in length and can weight 55 pounds.
+It is a solitary fish, feeding in the daytime, mainly on other fish, and small crustaceans like crabs and small lobsters.
 This fish is very friendly and will swim right up to divers.
-This fish feeds on lobsters and other reef inhabitants.

 From Carol Cox of MBARA: